 "Elevation is a big factor," Roth said.
 "We see every year, year in and year out, Coors Field in Denver has among the most home runs in the league – and it's because of that elevation."

-The Mile High City is literally one mile above sea level, so the air within it is thinner than air at lower elevations.
+The Mile High City is a mile above sea level, so the air within it is thinner than air at lower elevations.

 According to Roth, the thin air at Denver’s Coors Field allows baseballs to carry farther and lead to more home runs.
 Because of this, Coors Field has among the most home runs in the MLB.

 "The amount of runs in these games can be a little ridiculous," he said.
 "They're waterlogging the ball, they're keeping it in a humidor and trying to make the ball more humid and heavier so that it doesn't carry as far — because in that stadium, it's going to go for a mile."